-■ Measures/Management coordination ■ Data/Knowledge/Monitoring and Assessment b) NATIONAL HELCOM ACTIONS RELATED TO PRESSURES
+■ Measures/Management coordination ■ Data/Knowledge/Monitoring and Assessment

 Figure 2.1.
 Number of HELCOM actions related to different pressure types and separated by a) joint, and b) national actions.
 The type of action is further indicated according to colour legend.
 Abbreviations used: MSP=Maritime Spatial Planning.